vlstill/tedi/verification.md

 # Robustness Checking {#sec:analysis:adherence}

-As shown in the previous section, checking robustness (absence of relaxed behavior) is significantly less complex than verifying absence of errors in relaxed runs.
+As shown in the previous section, checking robustness (absence of relaxed behaviour) is significantly less complex than verifying absence of errors in relaxed runs.
 For this reason, there is an interest in combination of verification under sequential consistency with robustness checker \cite{Burckhardt2008}.
 This way, it is possible to check that program is correct under SC and if all relaxed runs are equivalent to some SC runs.
 If both of these checks succeed, it is possible to conclude that program is correct under given relaxed memory model.
-However, the disadvantage of this technique is that for correctness analysis of parallel programs it can vastly over-approximate possible errors and in practice it is often desirable to allow relaxed behaviors, provided it does not lead to an error, as it can yield much better performance \cite{TODO?}.
+However, the disadvantage of this technique is that for correctness analysis of parallel programs it can vastly over-approximate possible errors and in practice it is often desirable to allow relaxed behaviours, provided it does not lead to an error, as it can yield much better performance \cite{TODO?}.

 \bigskip